simon-ritchie/apysc/docs_src/source/path_bezier_2d_continual.md

 These coordinates are the destination points of the bezier curve.

-The `PathBezier2DContinual` class has the restriction, and you can use this class only after the `PathBezier2D` or `PathBezier2DContinual`.
+The `PathBezier2DContinual` class has a restriction, and you can use this class only after the `PathBezier2D` or `PathBezier2DContinual`.

 ```py
 # runnable